Biology: College of Arts and Sciences, Center for Life Sciences Education

 Biology is the science that studies the processes fundamental to all forms of life.
 Biology strives to answer such questions as: How do organisms grow and reproduce?
 How and why do pollutants threaten certain life forms?
 What makes one life form unique and at the same time changeable by genetic engineering or natural selection?
 And how can human life be sustained and lengthened by new medical advances?

 An understanding of the biological sciences and their basic principles can help you make informed decisions about biological issues that affect your own life and the environment in which we live.

-Follow the link to view the requred course listing for the Biology major.
+Follow this link to view required courses for the Biology major.

 Research scientist, college professor, medicine, health sciences, business (pharmaceutical or agricultural sales), animal health, teaching, or wildlife conservation.
 A biology graduate will most likely work in key economic industries of health, food, environment, pharmaceuticals or education.